Formal Hypothesis Tests for Additive Structure in Random Forests: Hypothesis tests for feature significance

-Asymptotically, this test statistic has a $\chi_{N-N_1}^{2}$ distribution and thus can be compared to the $1-\alpha$ quantile as the critical value to achieve a test with type 1 error rate $\alpha$.
-If the test statistic is larger than the critical value, we reject the null hypothesis and conclude that $X_2$ is significant.
+Asymptotically, this test statistic has a $\chi_{N-N_1}^{2}$ distribution and thus can be compared to the $1-\alpha$ quantile to achieve a test with type 1 error rate $\alpha$; if the test statistic is larger than this critical value, we reject the null hypothesis and conclude that $X_2$ is significant.